 Engage customers in-store by talking up your Black Friday bargains.
 Hang posters and give out flyers or bag-stuffers that have all of your store’s Black Friday information – a complete list of sales, your store’s Black Friday hours, and even some coupons.
 Sell your sales, make your deals sound too good to pass up!

-Make your discounts worth it.
+2. Make your discounts worth it

 A good starting point for any discount is 20%.
 This is just enough to be both eye-catching and competitive without threatening the loss of profit.
 Of course, if a product is particularly popular, consider raising your discount percentage even higher.
 50% off is where items become nearly irresistible!

 It’s also important to have more than one sale going on in order to appeal to more people.
 As many products as you can afford to mark down, do it!
-In addition to great deals, offer a free gift with every purchase or additional coupons to be used at a customer’s next visit.
+In addition to great deals, offer a free gift with every purchase or additional coupons to be used on a customer’s next visit.
 This is a good way to establish good relationships with your customers and encourage them to come back even after Black Friday.

-Ensure you have plenty of product.
+4. Ensure you have plenty of products

 When Black Friday comes, you can expect already popular products to fly off the shelves and less popular products to experience more demand than usual.
-It’s a good idea to check your inventory and be absolutely sure you have enough product to keep your store properly stocked during the shopping rush.
+It’s a good idea to check your inventory and be absolutely sure you have enough products to keep your store properly stocked during the shopping rush.

 If you do happen to run out of a product, take down a list of interested customer’s names and contact information so that they can come back to the store when you restock.
 Allow them to still get the Black Friday deal!